-1 Include cash and checking accounts, marketable securities, accounts receivable, prepaid expenses, cash investment in growing crops, market livestock inventories, stored crops and feed, purchased feed, supplies, other current assets and non-farm assets including savings and other non-farm assets.
+Include cash and checking accounts, marketable securities, accounts receivable, prepaid expenses, cash investment in growing crops, market livestock inventories, stored crops and feed, purchased feed, supplies, other current assets and non-farm assets including savings and other non-farm assets.
 Subtotals for each of these groups of assets transfer to the balance sheet.

-2 Include average weight on market livestock.

-3 Shares, certificates, head, bushels, cwt, tons, bags, spools, cartons, doses, acres, etc.

-4 May not differ from cost.

-5 In most instances total cost will be equal to tax basis.

-6 The total cost of the cash investment in growing crops is also used as the market value of growing crops.
+Include average weight on market livestock.
+Shares, cretificates head, pushels, cwt, tons, bags, spools, cartons, doses, acres, etc. May not differ from cost of the equal to tax basis.
+In most instances total cost will be equal to tax basis.
+The total cost of the cash investment in growing crops is also used as the market value of growing crops.